Top partners tackling vector dark matter: Cross sections and constraints

-\nt Augmenting $M_\Psi$ and fixing $g_\Psi$, clearly introduces a suppressing factor in addition to the one induced by the $\eta$ and $\tilde{\eta}$-dependence in~\eqref{Couplings-fRfReta}.
-This situation\footnote{In Fig.~\ref{Cross-sections} we have explored two situations $M_\Psi=500,\,1500$GeV for a fixed $g_\Psi=1$, which corresponds to $\xi\sim 0.26,\,0.03$.
-The former value is compatible with the latter EWPT bounds, as well as the vector resonance direct production bounds at LHC and the expected single Higgs production at the LHC.
-The latter value is favoured by the 95\% combined limit from direct production of vector resonances at the LHC~\cite{Contino:2013gna} and for a mass of $\sim 2$ TeV.} is therefore more favoured in eluding the DD experiments, as well as the neutrino floor in some DM mass regions, compared with the scenario of $M_\Psi$ and $g_\Psi$ simultaneously changing (fixed $\xi$).
+\nt If $M_\Psi$ augments with a fixed $g_\Psi$, then a suppressing factor is introduced in addition to the one encoded by the $\eta$ and $\tilde{\eta}$-dependence in~\eqref{Couplings-fRfReta}.
+This can be visualized in Fig.~\ref{Couplings-vs-Mpartner} for a fixed\footnote{In Fig.~\ref{Cross-sections} we have explored two situations $M_\Psi=500,\,1500$ GeV for a fixed $g_\Psi=1$, which corresponds to $\xi\sim 0.24,\,0.027$.
+The former value is compatible with the latter EWPT bounds, as well as the limits from the vector resonance direct production and the expected single Higgs production at the LHC.
+The latter value is favoured by the 95\% combined limit from direct production of vector resonances at the LHC~\cite{Contino:2013gna} and for a mass of $\sim 2$ TeV.} $g_\Psi=1$, whose implied behaviour\footnote{The couplings $g_{\eta q}$ do not dependent on the DM and mediator masses $M_X$ and $M_\eta$, as it can be seen from Eqs.~\eqref{Couplings-fRfReta} and~\eqref{eta-parameters}.
+They only depend on the top partner mass scale $M_\Psi$ as the effective couplings are the outcome of integrating out the top partners from the physical spectrum.
+The dependence on $M_X$ and $M_\eta$ appears in the cross section via the loop function (see~\eqref{final-Amplitude}).} favours the evasion of the DD experiments, as well as the neutrino floor in some DM mass regions.
+In contrast, this situation differs with respect to the scenario of $M_\Psi$ and $g_\Psi$ simultaneously changing (fixed $\xi$).
 The latter situation is explicitly depicted in Fig.~\ref{Cross-sections-fixed-xi} App.~\ref{fixed-xi}.

+The parameter space for the DM-mediator masses that are permitted by Xenon1T (gray), and the regions with the cross section below the neutrino floor (orange) are shown in Fig.~\ref{Parameter-spaces}, for the fourplet and singlet models (upper-lower plots).
+The 2-loop contribution has not been included as its contribution is less relevant than the triangle and box diagrams.
+This is explicitly justified in Fig.~\ref{Box-Triangle-2-loop}.